danmassarano/WindowsMaintenence/README.md

 I've been working off [this guide on Decent Security](https://decentsecurity.com/#/holiday-tasks/), and working to automate as many of them as possible.
 Some will still have to remain manual, but we'll see how it goes.

+This has been designed to run in the background, so once it's set up it shouldn't require and manual intervention.
+However, as some Windows maintenence processes require a reboot, this will reboot the PC at times so is best scheduled for times when the PC isn't in use, such as overnight.

 ## Maintenance Steps

 Out of order from that guide, I'm going with what I can automate first, then figuring out the rest as I go.
 The ones crossed out are already implemented.